ArthurProjectCorrea/monorepo-starter/.github/instructions/commit.instructions.md

 BREAKING CHANGE: The /v1/legacy endpoint was removed.
 Update your integrations.
 ```

-- Any commit marked as a breaking change will trigger a major version bump for the affected package.
+Any commit marked as a breaking change will trigger a major version bump for the affected package.

-## Types that DO NOT trigger versioning
+## Types That DO NOT Trigger Versioning

 - chore, docs, style, test, ci, build, revert (unless BREAKING CHANGE).
 - Only feat, fix, refactor (when it changes the API), perf (when it changes the API), and BREAKING CHANGE affect versioning.